-SOME six months ago, narrowboatworld revealed that the Waterways Ombudsman Scheme operated by Canal & River Trust (CaRT) Waterways Ombudsman Committee had been scrapped (Waterways Ombudsman Committee scrapped) a Press release will be made, writes Allan Richards.
+SOME nine months after narrowboatworld revealed that the Waterways Ombudsman Scheme operated by Canal & River Trust (CaRT) was a complete sham (Waterways Ombudsman Committee scrapped) a Press release will be made, writes Allan Richards.

 Again for doubters of Vetus sterngear.
 My name is Mick, not Steve as Tony Brooks claims.
 I have 45 years experience working on canal boats, even building 220 boats.
 In early years I came across sterngear made with wooden bearings progressing through white metal, brass / bronze and latterly polyurethane rubber.
 Shafts have been cast iron, bronze, mild steel and other varying types of steel leading to duplex stainless.
 Gland seals have been made from rags, string, various fibre with grease, carbon, PTFE eventually leading to rubber.
 All have in their own time worked in sterngear, but it must be mentioned none were designed specifically for inland waterways.

 It's purely development of materials that have made it possible to produce an acceptably hard working and long lasting solution for most types of boat.
 At this point, I must say, after supplying over 2300 customers, we have owners achieving massive amounts of boating time without changing any components supplied by Vetus and ourselves.
 A multi-user boat has at last replaced the lip seal after 10700 hours of operation.
 Hire fleets that we supply achieve over 5500 hours, equivalent to 2.5 times the life of greased sterngear without the cost of grease and damage to the environment.